Inference From Visible Information And Background Knowledge

-The $\PSB$ problem is also related to work on instance-based determinacy (see in particular the results of Howe et al. in \cite{pricing}) while the ``Negative Query Implication'' ($\NSB$) problem is studied in the view context by Mendelzon and Zhang \cite{authorizationviews}, under the name of ``conditional emptiness''.
-In both cases, the emphasis has been on view definitions rather than more general constraints which may restrict both the visible and invisible instance.
-In contrast, in our work we deal with constraint classes that can restrict the visible and invisible data in ways incomparable to view definitions (see also the comparison in Section \ref{sec:extspec}).
+The $\PSB$ problem we study in the first part of this work is also related to research on instance-based determinacy (see in particular the results of Howe et al. in \cite{pricing}) while the ``Negative Query Implication'' ($\NSB$) problem in the second half of the paper is examined in the view context by Mendelzon and Zhang \cite{authorizationviews}, under the name of ``conditional emptiness''.
+As in the other work mentioned above, the emphasis has been on view definitions rather than more general background knowledge which may restrict both the visible and invisible instance.
+In contrast, in our work we deal with logical languages for the background theory that can restrict the visible and invisible data in ways incomparable to view definitions (see also the comparison in Section \ref{sec:extspec}).